KenPainter/GenLogic/docs/consolidated-triggers.md

 ### Trigger Generation Flow

-For each table with automations or calculated columns:
+For each table with automation or calculated columns:

 1. **Analyze schema** to build `TableAutomations` data structure
-2. **Group automations** by direction and type
+2. **Group instances of automation** by direction and type
 3. **Order calculated columns** using topological sort on dependency graph
 4. **Generate INSERT trigger** if needed (steps 1, 3, 4)
 5. **Generate UPDATE trigger** if needed (all steps)